 Sponsored by HBF and developed by WASCA, Canteen Cuisine is a collation of food ideas and healthy recipes that have proved popular with students.
 These have been collected from many different sources, including many school canteens.
 The recipes have been quantified to yield 10, 25 and 50 serves and have been selected for their ease of preparation and simplicity of ingredients.
 Many of the recipes are equally suitable for the home or other catering settings.
-Give those menus new zest – Download the Canteen Cuisine order form to purchase your copy.
+Give those menus new zest, contact WASCA for your copy, at only $10:00 they are a bargain.

 A Recipe For Operating A Successful School Canteen